city of sanctuary graphic

 The National meeting of the CDA Catholic Deaf Association took place at the Deaf Centre in September.
 Fr.
 John Fisher SJ, a Chaplain to the Deaf Commu, A picture of a mass in progress., left

 It’s wonderful to see the group go from strength to strength with new members continuing to join.
-They really enjoy their weekly meetings, outings and, left
+They really enjoy their weekly meetings, outings and, Picture of the group celebrating Christmas., left